BdR76/MultiLanguage/readme.md

 Manage translations
 -------------------
 Keeping track of all the translated strings can be a challenge, even for smaller projects.
 See this [Excel spreadsheet](https://github.com/BdR76/Manage-translations) to manage translations more easily.
-The translator(s) can fill the spreadsheet with translated texts and the JSON file can then be generated using a VBA macro.
-For more information [see here](http://stackoverflow.com/questions/20324967/localize-multi-plattform-projects-consolidate-string-files/20330497#20330497) and
+The translator(s) can fill the spreadsheet with translated texts and the JSON file can then be generated using a Excel VBA or LibreOffice macro.
+For more information [see here](http://stackoverflow.com/questions/20324967/localize-multi-plattform-projects-consolidate-string-files/20330497#20330497).

 Also see the [Manage translations](https://github.com/BdR76/Manage-translations) github page